Jobstown, New Jersey

-Jobstown is an unincorporated community located within Springfield Township in Burlington County, New Jersey, United States.
-The area is served as United States Postal Service ZIP code 08041.
+Jobstown is an unincorporated community and census-designated place (CDP) located within Springfield Township in Burlington County, in the U.S. state of New Jersey.
+The area is served as United States Postal Service ZIP Code 08041.

-As of the 2000 United States Census, the population for ZIP Code Tabulation Area 08041 was 877.
+As of the 2000 United States census, the population for ZIP Code Tabulation Area 08041 was 877.

 County Route 537 is the main route through Jobstown.
 CR 670 also comes through the community with a short concurrency with CR 537.
 Rancocas Stable was an American thoroughbred horse racing stable and stud farm located in Jobstown.
 Redwing Airport is a general aviation airport located 1 mi south of the central business district.
 Other places in Jobstown include a post office, churches, Springfield Township municipal offices and park, and small businesses.
 Jobstown was once a stop on the Kinkora Branch railroad.

 Demographics

+Jobstown was first listed as a census designated place in the 2020 U.S. census.

+As of 2020, the area had a population of 369.

+Education

+Its school districts are Springfield Township School District (elementary) and Northern Burlington Regional School District (secondary school).

 Notable people

 People who were born in, residents of, or otherwise closely associated with Jobstown include: